lydiatroup/workshop/Project1.md

 Belize has six districts in the first administrative level.
 Below is a map illustrating the population variation across these districts.

 ![Belize Populations](blz_pop19_11.png)

+The district of Belize has the highest population and contains the country's capital, Belize city.